Ainaži: Etymology

-"Ainaži " may be derived from the Estonian word heinastee meaning "hay-road".
-Other possibilities include the Livonian words aaina meaning "hay", or ainagi meaning "lonely".
-In the Middle Ages, the town was in German as Haynasch.
+The name Ainaži may be derived from the Estonian language word heina(s)-tee 'hay-road'.
+Other possibilities include the Livonian words āina 'hay' or āinagi 'lonely, only'.
+Historically, the German language variants of the same name (e.g., Haynasch), were used in most written records from the late Middle Ages until the first half of the 20th century.

 History

 Ainaži existed for centuries as a Livonian fishing village.
 The town itself was first mentioned in 1564, and through the ages, changed hands among various barons and estates.

 Ainaži entered a great period of growth in the 1870s when its history of shipbuilding and seafaring began.

-In the 19th century, Vidzeme and Courland was covered with vast forests of pine trees.
+In the 19th century, Vidzeme and Courland were covered with vast forests of pine trees.
 Ainaži's strategic position on the sea and proximity to lumber made it a perfect place for shipbuilding.
-In 1864 Krišjānis Valdemārs sponsored the first naval school in Livonia (today Latvia), training young Estonian and Latvian farmers to become ship captains for free.
+In 1864, Krišjānis Valdemārs sponsored Ainaži nautical school, the first nautical school in Livonia (today Latvia), training young Estonian and Latvian farmers to become ship captains for free.
+Its first headmaster was explorer Christian Dahl.
 The school stood for 50 years until it was destroyed in World War I. With the opening of the school and shipbuilding industry, Ainaži grew for the rest of the 19th century.
 From 1857 to 1913, over 50 seaworthy vessels were built in the town, and in 1902 a working port and railway station opened.
 By World War I, Ainaži was the fourth-largest port in all of Latvia and chief in Vidzeme, overtaking neighboring Salacgrīva.
 The town also had its own windmills, fish-processing plant, and brick kiln.

 In World War I Ainaži was heavily damaged.
 The port was ruined and the entire shipping fleet destroyed.
 In February 1919, the Estonian army drove the Germans from Ainaži and subsequently occupied it.
 After the war, Ainaži became part of Latvia after its inhabitants voted for Latvia in a referendum, but Estonia's troops remained stationed there until 1920 and Estonia kept the northern section of the town, the Ikla village.

 In the years of independent Republic of Latvia (1918–1940) Ainaži was revitalized.
 The Ainaži fleet, sunken in the war, had completely barricaded the harbor and had to be removed.
 The harbor was then deepened, and the port was rebuilt in 1923 with new breakers.
 In 1930 the Ainaži lighthouse was built.

 In World War II, however, Ainaži was destroyed again.
 The second naval academy burned down, the port was bombed, and the warehouses were plundered.
-Though the port was partially rebuilt after war, Ainaži was overshadowed by nearby Pärnu, and lost its fish-processing factory to Salacgrīva.
+Though the port was partially rebuilt after the war, Ainaži was overshadowed by nearby Pärnu, and lost its fish-processing factory to Salacgrīva.